apache/artemis-examples/examples/features/standard/dead-letter/readme.md

 This configuration will moved dead letter messages from `exampleQueue` to the `deadLetterQueue`.

-ActiveMQ Artemis allows to specify either an address or a queue.
+Apache Artemis allows to specify either an address or a queue.
 In this example, we will use a queue to hold the dead letter messages.

 The maximum attempts of delivery is `3`.
 Once this figure is reached, a message is considered a dead letter message and is moved to the `deadLetterQueue`.